Plaza Mayor, Madrid: Statue

 There is a bronze equestrian statue of King Philip III at the center of the square, created in 1616 by Giambologna and Pietro Tacca, who were in the employ of the Medici family of Florence.
 The statue was a gift from Cosimo II de' Medici, who was Grand Duke of Tuscany, and was originally displayed in the Casa de Campo.
 It was moved to become the centre piece of the Plaza Mayor in 1848, at the instruction of Queen Isabel II.

 During the early years of the Franco regime, and like many statues with royal connections, the statue of Phillip III was pulled from its stone pedestal and damaged.
 It was repaired and restored to its position in the 1950s.

 Usage

 Today, the Plaza Mayor is a major tourist spot, but is also celebrated by the citizens of Madrid and has become a piece of Spanish culture.
-Next to the Plaza Mayor at Arco de Cuchilleros Street is the Restaurante Botin, the oldest restaurant of the world.
+Next to the Plaza Mayor at Arco de Cuchilleros Street is Sobrino de Botín, the oldest restaurant in the world.

 Throughout its history, the Plaza Mayor has served as the site of numerous public events, including markets, bullfights, soccer games, and public executions.
 In the present day, it hosts the annual Christmas market, as well as a stamp and coin collectors’ market held on Sundays and public holidays in the morning.